1. How does SoCalGas set rates?

 3. How often do utilities file general rate case applications, and how long does the process take?

-SoCalGas and other large investor-owned utilities in California file general rate case applications every three to four years.
+SoCalGas and other large investor-owned utilities in California file general rate case applications every four years.
 The CPUC oversees the proceedings, which include numerous regulatory and public hearings with testimony from ratepayer advocates, environmental groups, and others.
-The approval process is scheduled to take at least 12-18 months.
+The approval process is scheduled to take at least 18-24 months.

 4. What is the breakdown of the cost increase?

-- About 59 percent of the increase is associated with modernizing and upgrading our infrastructure so that we can maintain and enhance long-term reliability and safety for our customers, and assess safety-related costs based on a new state-mandated risk assessment program that takes into account our top safety risks.
+- About 58% of the increase is associated with modernizing and upgrading our infrastructure so that we can maintain and enhance long-term reliability and safety for our customers, and assess safety-related costs based on state-mandated risk assessment program that takes into account our top safety risks.

-- Approximately 28 percent covers costs to retain and reward the most talented energy professionals, so they can continue delivering the safe, clean, and reliable energy and superior customer service our customers deserve.
-This also includes the nearly $43 million in cost reductions SoCalGas has achieved through organizational efficiency measures, such as renegotiating supplier contracts and improving the efficiency of employee training.
+- Approximately 8% covers costs to retain and reward the most talented energy professionals, so they can continue delivering the safe, clean, and reliable energy and superior customer service our customers deserve.

 5. Why do we need to invest in natural gas infrastructure?